openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 ### My test uses "preview features": how do I specify the necessary options?

-Tests that use preview features must use the `--enable-option` to compile and run the code.
+Tests that use preview features must use the `--enable-preview` to compile and run the code.
 In addition, to compile the code you must also specify the appropriate source level.